EnterpriseDB/pgldapsync/README.md

 This Python module allows you to synchronise Postgres login roles with users in an LDAP directory.

-*pgldapsync requires Python 3.5 or later.*
+*pgldapsync is supported on Python 3.7 or later.*

 In order to use it, you will need to create a _config.ini_ file containing the site-specific configuration you require.